top of page

 Learning Theory:

-Constructivism + Andragogy
+Connectivism + Constructivism + Andragogy

 A hybrid of learning theories in instructional design

-Japanese bento minicourse will apply the overlapping strategies between Constructivism and Andragogy.
-In both, the learner is an active participant with their unique background experiences in the language, culture, and cooking.
-The approach is one of an informal, extracurricular class to potentially supplement an actual foundational course in formal or non-formal Japanese learning.
+Japanese Oishii minicourse will apply the overlapping strategies between Connectivism, Constructivism, and Andragogy.
+In all three, the learner is an active participant with their unique background experiences in the language, culture, and dining.

-Learner is central to course
+Learner as central to course

 Autonomy with an MKO (More knowledgeable other)